erichflock/EmailAuth/README.md

 # EmailAuth
-Email Authentication Using Firebase using two types of authentication:
+Email Authentication Using Firebase with two types of authentication:
 1. Passwordless
 2. Email-Password